danielburgmann/atlassian-export/README.md

 The export view returned by the Confluence API will contain broken image sources.
 Therefore, all exported images and attachments will be broken.

+### Heavy memory consumption for large exports

+The tool stores all resources (images and attachments) in memory while exporting.
+This can lead to OutOfMemoryError for large exports with thousands of issues, pages, attachments or images.

 ## Links

 * [JIRA REST API](https://docs.atlassian.com/software/jira/docs/api/REST/latest/#api/2/)